eva-nikolai/eva-nikolai.github.io/index.md

 * Scrape data from 10 articles sourced from prominent fashion websites
 * Employ text cleaning, topic modeling, and term frequency analysis to derive insights

-This project's outcomes can provide guidance to producers, informing their production decisions based on the anticipated trends for the upcoming year, and also empower consumers, enabling them to inform their purchasing choices with the projected trends for the year.

 [Summary](summary) <br><br>
 [Download PDF](/pdf/executive_summary.pdf)